pmcvtm/pmcvtm.com/_posts/2024-05-07-isolating-dev-environments-with-dev-containers.md

 title: Isolated Dev Environments with Dev Containers
 date:  2024-05-10 11:29:00 -0500
 categories: Tech
-color: vermillion
+color: vermilion
-tags: development docker vscode
+tags: development docker vscode dev-experience
 ---

 About a month ago, I wrote about [using Toolbx]({% post_url 2024-04-16-isolating-dev-environments-with-toolbox %}) to keep dependencies separated between different dev environments, on Fedora Silverblue.
 Well I eventually ran into enough friction to be frustrating, and decided my atomic desktop experiment was over.
 But I couldn't let go of how nice it was to avoid cluttering my host machine whenever I needed to install dependencies for a given project.